-For the six months ended June 30, 2012, we generated approximately \$3.7 billion in revenue, of which approximately 49% was generated from our residential video service.
+For the nine months ended September 30, 2012, we generated approximately \$5.6 billion in revenue, of which approximately 49% was generated from our residential video service.
 For the year ended December 31, 2011, we generated approximately \$7.2 billion in revenue, of which approximately 50% was generated from our residential video service.
 We also generated revenue from Internet, telephone service and advertising.
 Internet and telephone service in both residential and commercial markets contributed the majority of the recent growth in our revenue.

-As of June 30, 2012, we served approximately 5.3 million customers.
+As of September 30, 2012, we served approximately 5.3 million customers.
 We sell our video, Internet and telephone services primarily on a subscription basis, often in a bundle of two or more services, providing savings and convenience to our customers.
 Bundled services are available to approximately 97% of our homes passed, and approximately 63% of our customers subscribe to a bundle of services.

-We served approximately 4.1 million residential video customers as of June 30, 2012, and approximately 85% of our video customers subscribed to digital video service.
+We served approximately 4.0 million residential video customers as of September 30, 2012, and approximately 86% of our video customers subscribed to digital video service.
 Digital video enables our customers to access advanced video services such as high definition ("HD") television, Charter OnDemandTM ("OnDemand") video programming, an interactive program guide and digital video recorder ("DVR") service.

-We also served approximately 3.7 million residential Internet customers as of June 30, 2012.
+We also served approximately 3.7 million residential Internet customers as of September 30, 2012.
 Our Internet service is available in a variety of download speeds up to 100 megabits per second ("Mbps") and upload speeds of up to 5 Mbps.
-We also offer home networking service, or in-home Wi-Fi, enabling our customers to connect up to five computers wirelessly in the home.

-We provided telephone service to approximately 1.8 million residential customers as of June 30, 2012.
+We provided telephone service to approximately 1.9 million residential customers as of September 30, 2012.
 Our telephone services typically include unlimited local and long distance calling to the U.S., Canada and Puerto Rico, plus other features, including voicemail, call waiting and caller ID.

 Through Charter Business®, we provide scalable, tailored broadband communications solutions to business and carrier organizations, such as Internet access, data networking, fiber connectivity to cellular towers and office buildings, video entertainment services and business telephone services.
-As of June 30, 2012, we served approximately 439,000 commercial primary service units, primarily small- and medium-sized commercial customers.
+As of September 30, 2012, we served approximately 457,000 commercial primary service units, primarily small- and medium-sized commercial customers.
 Our advertising sales division, Charter Media®, provides local, regional and national businesses with the opportunity to advertise in individual markets on cable television networks.